kedro-org/publish-kedro-viz/README.md

                     - name: Install Project Dependencies
                       run: |
                         python -m pip install --upgrade pip
-                        # This is not required if your Kedro Project
-                        # is at the root of your GitHub Repository
-                        cd demo-project
                         pip install -r requirements.txt
                       # Using the action
                     - name: Deploy Kedro-Viz to GH Pages
                       uses: kedro-org/publish-kedro-viz@v2
-                      with:
-                        # This is not required if your Kedro Project
-                        # is at the root of your GitHub Repository
-                        project_path: 'demo-project'

     ```

 ## Test the action